 Benign DECT/SRD technology option

-Predictable shared spectrum access can also be defined based on a so-called benign technology approach, i.e. using Ultra-Low-Power (ULP) and/or Low Duty Cycle (LDC) spectrum access.
+Predictable shared spectrum access can also be defined based on a so-called benign technology approach, i.e. using Ultra-Low-Energy (ULE) and/or Low Duty Cycle (LDC) spectrum access.

 Alternatively or complementary, an application restriction could be considered (though this would not be in line with the proposal for application neutrality/concept) in CEPT Report 52 [38] for DECT/SRDs.

-The DECT ULP specifications use a maximum Tx-on of 400 microseconds (e.g. for keep-alive messages as well as short datagrams), followed by a timeframe of 5ms for acknowledgements before the next TX-on can appear.
+The DECT ULE specifications use a maximum Tx-on of 400 microseconds (e.g. for keep-alive messages as well as short datagrams), followed by a timeframe of 5ms for acknowledgements before the next TX-on can appear.
 The reception time is also severely limited to save energy.
 An LDC spectrum access with maximum single Tx-on of 400 microseconds followed by 5 milliseconds minimum TX-off, as well as maximum DC of 1% over 1 h could be foreseen.
 Future priority services in 1900-1920 MHz can be designed to be compatible with this approach (i.e. their protocol is robust against such SRD transmission behaviour).